arunkumarpalaniappan/blog/content/posts/2020-04-10---Understanding-Javascript-Scope-Part-1.md

 description: "Scope in JavaScipt?
 How this keyword is working, how function scope behaves in JS compiler?
 Interestingly JavaScript is compiled like most of the language with static types like C++, Java, etc"
 socialImage: "/media/image-2.jpg"
 ---
+Scope in JavaScipt?
+Most of the time, it's just the basics that we get wrong.
+Even the most experienced JavaScript developers will say that JS is interpreted language not compiled.
+Unfortunately,it's not true.
+JavaScript is compiled like most of the language with static types like C++, Java, etc..
+Every line in JavaScript will be complied before being executed, In statically typed languages like Java, we distribute class files or in C++ where we distribute binary files to the end-user, whereas in JavaScript we distribute Source Javascript file directly and its compiled and then executed each time it was triggered.

+For the first time it will compile all variables and function declarations.Meaning, store variable declarations(it may be in micro seconds, but it compiles) and then each lines will be executed/interpreted one by one.

+You may now wonder, what is the relation between Javascript compilation and Scope in JavaScript?

+To understand the Scope in JavaScript completely, we need to understand how JavaScript compiler works.

+Let's start with Variables, It's safe to define functionality of a variable in JavaScript is to say the compiler, where it is declared, how is it defined or is it in the same lexical scope? and so.
+Then Scope means where to look for things in the JavaScript environment.

+And the scope of JavaScript is at the atomic level or say at a function level, to understand `this` better lets look at the following snippet of code.

 ```js
 var foo = "bar"; //line 1